epiviz/miniatlas/README.md

 bash epiviz.sh
 ```

 The bash script `epiviz.sh` runs the file server and the user interface.

+Open browser and go to <http://localhost:2015>

-Caddy usually runs on port 2015, but check the terminal prompt for the port number.
+Caddy usually runs on port 2015, but check the terminal prompt for the port number and update this in the link above.

 The repository uses the following packages -